thoughtbot/ios-on-rails/book/iOS/user_object.md

     @interface HUMUserSession : NSObject

-    + (NSNumber *)userID;
+	+ (NSString *)userID;
+	+ (NSString *)userToken;
 	+ (void)setUserID:(NSNumber *)userID;
+	+ (void)setUserToken:(NSString *)userToken;
-    + (BOOL)userMatchesCurrentUserSession:(HUMUser *)user;
+	+ (BOOL)userIsLoggedIn;

     @end

-The first two class methods are for getting and setting the current user's ID.
-These methods will access the keychain to keep track of the current user's ID.
+The first four class methods are for getting and setting the current user's ID and token.
+These methods will access the keychain to keep track of this information.
+We want to use the keychain since when we are storing sensitive information, like the user's token.

-Every event that we create will have a user object that it belongs to.
-So, we need some way of checking if an event's user is the current user.
-The `currentUserMatchesUser:` method will be used to check if the current user should be able to edit an event.

-Let's implement the two class methods for getting and setting the user's session ID.
+Since we're using SSKeychain, we'll want to create a few static strings above our `@implementation`.
+Don't forget to `#import <SSKeychain/SSKeychain.h>` at the top of the file as well.

+	// HUMUserSession.m

+	static NSString *const HUMService = @"Humon";
+	static NSString *const HUMUserID = @"currentUserID";
+	static NSString *const HUMUserToken = @"currentUserToken";

+Now we can use these strings as keys when querying the keychain for our `userID` and `userToken`.

-	// HUMUser.m
+	// HUMUserSession.m

-    + (NSNumber *)userID
+	+ (NSString *)userID
 	{
-        NSString *userIDString = [SSKeychain passwordForService:@"Humon"
+	    NSString *userID = [SSKeychain passwordForService:HUMService
-                                                        account:@"currentUserID"];
+	                                              account:HUMUserID];

-        return [NSNumber numberWithInteger:userIDString.integerValue];
+	    return userID;
 	}

+	+ (NSString *)userToken
+	{
+	    NSString *userToken = [SSKeychain passwordForService:HUMService
+	                                                 account:HUMUserToken];

+	    return userToken;
+	}

+Next we'll want to implement the methods we defined for setting our ID and token.

+	// HUMUserSession.m

 	+ (void)setUserID:(NSNumber *)userID
 	{
-        NSString *userIDString = [NSString stringWithFormat:@"%@", userID];
+	    if (!userID) {
-        [SSKeychain setPassword:userIDString
+	        [SSKeychain deletePasswordForService:HUMService account:HUMUserID];
-                     forService:@"Humon"
-                        account:@"currentUserID"];
+	        return;
 	    }

-We'll be using the SSKeychain framework here to save the user ID to the keychain and retrieve it, so be sure to place `#import <SSKeychain/SSKeychain.h>` at the top of `HUMUser.h` or in your prefix file.

-Finally, let's implement a method for `userMatchesCurrentUserSession:`.
-It's a simple check if the current user's ID matches the ID of the `user` object in question.

-	// HUMUser.m
+	    NSString *IDstring = [NSString stringWithFormat:@"%@", userID];
+	    [SSKeychain setPassword:IDstring
+	                 forService:HUMService
+	                    account:HUMUserID
+	                      error:nil];
+	}

-    + (BOOL)userMatchesCurrentUserSession:(HUMUser *)user
+	+ (void)setUserToken:(NSString *)userToken
 	{
-        return [user.userID isEqualToNumber:[HUMUserSession userID]];
+	    if (!userToken) {
+	        [SSKeychain deletePasswordForService:HUMService account:HUMUserToken];
+	        return;
 	    }

+	    [SSKeychain setPassword:userToken
+	                 forService:HUMService
+	                    account:HUMUserToken
+	                      error:nil];
+	}

+You'll notice that we created an `IDstring` with `[NSString stringWithFormat:@"%@", userID]`.
+This is because our `userID` returned from the API is a number, while we need a string `IDstring` password to store in the keychain.

+Lastly, we need to implement the method that we will use in our client singleton to determine if we currently have a valid user session.
+It's easiest to think of this as whether or not the user is logged in.

+	// HUMUserSession.m

+	+ (BOOL)userIsLoggedIn
+	{
+	    BOOL hasUserID = [self userID] ?
+YES : NO;
+	    BOOL hasUserToken = [self userToken] ?
+YES : NO;
+	    return hasUserID && hasUserToken;
+	}

+Now we can use this `userIsLoggedIn` method to determine if we need to make a POST to users, and to determine what headers we need in our API client.